ajerdev/incidforge/README.md

-# 🛠️ IncidForge – Fake Incident Generator for SOC & SOAR Testing
+# 🛠️ IncidForge – Synthetic Incident Generator for SOC & SOAR Testing

 **IncidForge** is a lightweight Python-based tool designed to simulate cybersecurity incidents for testing and validation of SOC pipelines, SIEM parsing, and SOAR automation workflows.